Visualize the learning path: an S-shaped curve.

 Keep moving on the path with Goldilocks Challenges.

-People often use the term "learning curve" to illustrate progress in learning any particular knowledge domain (physics, cooking, accounting).
+People often use the term "learning curve" to illustrate progress in learning any particular subject or knowledge domain (for example, physics, cooking, accounting).

 What does a learning curve look like?

 If you dig deeper into research on learning, you will find many different shapes of learning curves, with the S-curve among them.
-Plenty of research delves into deeper discussions about how knowledge is organized and how to measure learning progress.
 For our purposes, we will skip all that detail.
 We want to visualize a learning path simply to illustrate some strategies for laying out a learning journey.
 The S-curve will serve well for that.

-The S-curve has a related use in demonstrating how innovations grow.
-The growth of an innovation is essentially the learning curve of an entire group of individuals ("a market") as they try a new product (or service, process, experience, etc.), learn its benefits, decide whether to continue using it, and recommend to others to try.
-This is called the diffusion of an innovation.
+The S-curve has a related use in demonstrating how innovations grow (called diffusion of an innovation).
+The growth of an innovation is essentially the learning curve of an entire group of individuals ("a market") as they try a new product (or service, process, experience, etc.), learn its benefits, decide whether to continue using it, and recommend it to others to try.

 The S-curve represents this entire progression.
 The first part of the S-curve starts almost flat.
 It takes a while to reach a point where the curve turns upward.
 The steep middle part of the curve illustrates our progress as our learning accelerates.
-As we reach the full extent of the knowledge in our selected domain progress slows, rounding out the top of the S.
+Then, we reach the full extent of the knowledge in our selected domain, and our progress slows, rounding out the top of the S.

+Like any journey, we plan our learning journey by breaking it into smaller pieces.
 I often emphasize the benefits of becoming an explorer instead of a tourist.
 This does not mean I will never be a tourist.
 If I am visiting a new place for the first time, following the recommendations of a tour guide or the suggestions of those who have been there before me makes perfect sense.
-Approaching a new knowledge domain is the same.
+Learning a new knowledge domain is the same.
 We don't know what we are supposed to learn when we are at the beginning.
-We probably don't even know what comprises the subject we are planning to study, beyond a general impression.
 Getting advice from an expert in the field makes sense.
-Later, we might abandon that advice, and find our own path.
+Later, we can leave the recommended path and explore some new routes of our own.

-A neural network composed of artificial neurons inspired by the structure of the brain.
+A neural network is composed of artificial neurons inspired by the structure of the brain.

-The network comprises different layers of neurons, including an input layer, an output layer, and some hidden layers.
+The neural network comprises different layers of neurons, including an input layer, an output layer, and some hidden layers in-between.

 The output of a neuron is determined by its input, and by numerical values of weights and biases which are assigned to it.
 The weights and biases are adjusted during several learning loops (you might even catch the word "epoch").

-In each loop the output of the entire network is compared to test cases, and an error value is calculated (the difference between the neural network's output and the test data output).
+In each loop the output of the entire network is compared to test cases (known, or desired, outputs), and an error value is calculated (the difference between the neural network's output and the test data output).
 Weights and biases are adjusted to decrease the error and tested in the next learning loop.

 There are a whole lot of technical terms to learn: "backpropagation", "gradient descent", "activation function", and the aforementioned "epoch", for example.